 Concept of the Good is a full service design studio in Christchurch.
-I’m well-versed in all areas of graphic design and visual communications, including logo design, brand development, website design and development, stationery, corporate documents, annual reports, brochures, flyers, posters, signage, packaging and more.
+I’m well-versed in all areas of graphic design and visual communications, including logo design, brand development, stationery & corporate document design, annual reports, brochures, flyers, posters, signage, packaging and more.
 If your business needs design well done, I can get it made.

 Over the years I’ve designed everything from retail point-of-sale to store fit-outs, trophies and awards to jewellery, tattoos, pretty much anything else you can think of.
 I take pride in continuing to stretch my creativity to meet the unique demands of the next project.

 What about the stuff you don’t do that I still might need?

 I can also call upon my professional network to provide printing, copywriting, photography, sign-writing, packaging and anything else you may require.

 Yes.
 While I don’t personally own a press I have a great relationship with a Christchurch printing company who I trust to do the very best work in the most cost-effective manner.
 I can provide quotes for whatever you may need.

 On occasion, yes.
 Usually I build on the Squarespace platform, however I’m also experienced with other platforms.
 If you need a more complex solution, I can create the design and engage a trusted developer on your behalf, or work with your chosen developer.
 One way or another, I’ll get it done for you.

 Good question.
 It’s both a philosophy and the name of a rock climb in Castle Hill Basin, one of my favourite places in the world.
 I love rock climbing and what it demands from you – the extreme focus and determination, efficiency in effort, and commitment to the end result.
 Back at the office it’s good to remember such attributes in my everyday work.